dcwbrown/dwire-debug/Manual.md

 dwdebug f0,q
 ```

-Finds and connects to a dwire device, dumps the first 128 bytes of flash, and quits:
+Finds and connects to a dwire device, dumps the first 128 bytes of flash, and quits before reading from standard input:

 ```
 $ ./dwdebug f0,q